 How does THC work on the brain?

 When you consume legal cannabis, introduce its cannabinoids into your body.
 Once in, they are metabolized and enter the bloodstream.
-From there they bind to CB1 and CB2 receptors, which are concentrated in the brain and central nervous system.Surprisingly, there are 10 times more CB1 receptors in the brain than μ-opioid receptors, which are responsible for the effects of morphine.
+From there they bind to CB1 and CB2 receptors, which are concentrated in the brain and central nervous system.Surprisingly, there are 10 times more CB1 receptors in the brain than μ-opioid receptors.
 CB2 receptors are attached exclusively to cells of the immune system.
-For this reason, cannabis has important medicinal applications, in addition to its more popular recreational uses.What effect does THC have on the brain?
+For this reason, cannabis is the subject of ongoing scientific research, in addition to its more popular recreational uses.What effect does THC have on the brain?
 THC is not the only cannabinoid that can bind to CB1 and CB2 receptors.
 But when it does, the ECS stimulates the release of dopamine in the brain, creating a sense of euphoria and relaxation.CB1 receptors in the brain and nervous system modulate movement, memory, cognition, sensory perceptions, and even time perception.
 Tetrahydrocannabinol “activates” functions typically regulated by the ECS, such as mood, appetite, cognition, and perception.The sum total of all these changes creates the overall feeling we like to call the “high.”
 And this explains why the high varies from buzzed to done, from high to too high.
 There are many factors at play.
 Changes that make someone feel good might make someone else feel uncomfortable.Then, there are the more mysterious effects of delta-9-THC on the brain.
 Remember anandamide, our body’s version of THC?
 Researchers believe that anandamide may have something to do with our brain’s ability to forget.

 What effects does tetrahydrocannabinol have on our body